Boycott, Divestment and Sanctions: Efforts to counter BDS

-The "Israel lobby" views BDS as a major threat to Israel and responds through organized advocacy and legal initiatives.
+Sunaina Maira, Professor of Asian American Studies at UC Davis, alleged in 2018 that what she called the "Israel lobby" views BDS as a major threat to Israel and responds through organized advocacy and legal initiatives.
 U.S.-based groups, including the Israel Action Network and the Maccabee Task Force, were established to counter BDS, particularly on college campuses.
 Critics of BDS argue that the movement singles out Israel, rejects its right to exist as a Jewish state, and has contributed to a rise in antisemitic incidents.
 In response, 37 U.S. states have enacted anti-BDS laws aimed at preventing discrimination against Israel, promoting trade with it, and protecting Jewish and Israeli communities from the movement's perceived harmful effects.

 In academia

 According to Maira, pro-Israel groups use blacklisting to oppose BDS activists on campus, which she says can cause students and untenured faculty, who worry about reprisals and negative publicity, to refrain from activism.
 She says the best-known blacklist is the anonymous website Canary Mission, which publishes photos and personal information about students and faculty who promote BDS.
 The website has threatened to send students' names to prospective employees.
 According to the Intercept, the website has made it harder for activists to organize activities because people worry that they will end up on it.
 Activists listed on the site have reported receiving death threats.
-Another blacklist was the now-defunct outlawbds.com, operated by the Israeli private intelligence agency Psy-Group.
+Another blacklist, according to Palestine Legal, was the now-defunct outlawbds.com, operated by the Israeli private intelligence agency Psy-Group.
 It sent threatening emails to BDS activists in New York, warning them that they had been identified as "BDS promoter[s]".
 Maira says many activists have attempted to defuse blacklisting's "chilling effect" by treating inclusion on blacklists as a badge of honor or by attempting to get themselves blacklisted.

 The operators of the blacklists are often anonymous.
-According to The Forward's investigation, the blacklist "SJP Uncovered" was funded by the Israel on Campus Coalition.
 According to Haaretz, the Canary Mission was funded by the Jewish Community Federation of San Francisco and the Jewish Community Foundation of Los Angeles, and operated by the Israeli nonprofit Megamot Shalom.